rdkcentral/Lightning/README.md

 ## Render Tree
 The render tree defines what is being rendered on the screen.
 It consists out of a tree containing exclusively `View` (+ subtypes) instances.
 You can add, remove and change the views in this render tree as you wish, and those changes will be reflected on the screen during the next frame.
 The `Stage` manages the render tree and is responsible for texture loading, performing coordinate calculations and performing the required WebGL calls.

-### Frame drawing
+### Drawing loop
 On every requestAnimationFrame call, ideally at 60fps, the render tree is checked for changes, and those changes are rendered to the screen:
 * Load on-screen textures (images, text, etc)
 * Check the render tree for updates and recalculate the updated branches
 * Gather the textures of the views, together with the calculated coordinates
 * Render everything to screen using WebGL calls

-### Layout Positioning
+### Layouting / Positioning
-All views are positioned absolutely, relative to the parent view.
+All views are positioned absolutely, relative to the parent view, using `x` and `y`.
 The framework was designed for fixed width/height viewports, but if you need more complex positioning such as floating or relative widths/heights, have a look at the calculation cycle hooks `onUpdate`, and `onAfterUpdate`.

 A view has dimensions, gettable by the renderWidth and renderHeight properties.
 They can be set by specifying the w, h properties.
 If w, h are not set, the renderWidth corresponds to the (displayed) texture width.
 By default, both w and h are 0.
 The view dimensions are used for both positioning (mount, pivot) as well as for rendering the texture.

 The `mount` specifies the point within the view dimensions that is specified by the x, y coordinates.
 Mount 0 corresponds the upper-left corner, 1 to the bottom-right corner. `mountX` and `mountY` can also be set separately, so (1,0) corresponds to the upper-right corner and (0,1) to the bottom-right corner.

 The `pivot` (pivot,pivotX,pivotY) specifies the point within the view dimensions that is the origin for `rotation` and `scale` transformations.
+{PROVIDE EXAMPLE}

 ### View properties
 Many different propreties can be used to control the positioning, rendering and behavior of views.
 Some were just mentioned, but please check the API for a complete list of [view properties](#view-properties).

-### View structure
+### Children
-Some basic characteristics of a view:
-* A view has many properties dealing with positioning and rendering
-* A view may have a texture (that is rendered) or not
-* A view may have 0, 1 or more child views
-* The render tree has a single root view
-* The View class may be subclassed to add additional functionality (`BorderView`, `FastBlurView`, `SmoothScaleView`)
+Views are part of the render tree, and may contain view 'children'.
+These can be accessed using the `childList` property.
+TODO

-### Patching view branches
+### Accessing the view tree
+{PROVIDE EXAMPLE}

 ### Textures
+A view may or may not have a texture to be rendered.
+TODO

 ### Shaders